ShinyMetagross/Samsara-Reincarnation-Launcher/README.md

 # How to install?

 Extract the zip file to a folder, preferably on your desktop, called "Samsara Reincarnation".
-When launched, the app will likely popup on your antivirus.
-If you can't trust this program, you probably shouldn't even be playing Samsara in the first place.
+When launched, the app will likely be blocked by your antivirus software.
+Do <ins>NOT</ins> panic about this, it just means that you'll have to manually exclude the program through your antivirus software.
+There is no malicious code or malware in the launcher.

-It will ask for you to select a folder to install Samsara files to.
+Next, it will ask for you to select a folder to install Samsara files to.
 It's recommended to select the folder you installed this to, though you can pick another.

 # What can it do?